Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 1

-For each model, we included users’ unique id and the source name as random effects.
-After comparing multiple model specifications using AIC, we also included interaction terms between sources’ political orientation and image emotion.
+For each model, we included users’ unique id and the source id as random effects.
 The reference conditions for credibility choice and uncertainty models are image emotion = mixed, source orientation = left, source type = mainstream, and image shown = False.
 The reference conditions for bias choice and uncertainty models are image emotion = happy, source orientation = left, source type = mainstream, and image shown = False.

-\subsection{participants}
+\subsection{Participants}

-In study 1, we recruited a total of 81 (52 female, 28 male, and one other) university students with an average age of 21 years old.
-Per our pre-registration, we excluded responses from 9 participants who showed missing responses (due to unexpected technical difficulties), resulting in 72 accepted responses.
-30 Participants were randomly assigned to the angry condition, 24 participants were assigned to the happy condition, and the remaining 18 were assigned to the mixed condition.
+In this study's pre-registration, we originally planned to recruit up to 300 participants from crowdsourcing platforms.
+However, due to concerns about the quality of data collected from MTurk and time constraints, we shifted our participant pool to university students.
+We recruited a total of 81 university students with an average age of 21 years old.
+Per our pre-registration, we excluded responses from 9 participants with missing responses (due to unexpected technical difficulties), resulting in 72 accepted responses (48 woman, 23 man, and 1 other; 40 white, 13 African American, 7 other Asian, 4 East Asian, 5 Hispanic, 2 middle eastern, and 1 native American).
+Participants were highly liberal in regards to social political issues and more balanced in regards to economic issues (see Fig \ref{fig:rq1-political}).
+Per random assignment, 30 participants were assigned to the angry condition, 24 participants to the happy condition, and the remaining 18 to the mixed condition.
 Participants took an average of 26 minutes to complete the study.
-All participants either received either course extra credits or required research credits as incentives.
+All participants either received course extra credits or required research credits as incentives.